NVIDIA/hpc-container-maker/docs/building_blocks.md

 values are `bzip2`, `file`, `hwloc`, `make`, `numactl-devl`, `openssh-clients`, `perl`, `tar`, and `wget`.

+- __pmi__: Flag to control whether PMI is used by the build.
+If True, adds `--with-pmi` to the list of `configure` options.
+If a string, uses the value of the string as the PMI path, e.g., `--with-pmi=/usr/local/slurm-pmi2`.
+If False, does nothing.
+The default is False.

+- __pmix__: Flag to control whether PMIX is used by the build.
+If True, adds `--with-pmix` to the list of `configure` options.
+If a string, uses the value of the string as the PMIX path, e.g., `--with-pmix=/usr/local/pmix`.
+If False, does nothing.
+The default is False.

 - __prefix__: The top level install location.
 The default value is `/usr/local/openmpi`.